RandomEntity/CustomClimb/README.md

 # Custom Climb #
 Custom Climb lets you do challenge runs how **you** want to do them not how the randomized daily runs do.
 When playing in Custom Climb mode you get to **choose** which positive and negative modifiers are going to effect your run and which character you want to play as.

+**This is my own personal updated version to include the recently released Defect character; I make no promises that it will work correctly.**

 ![Title Screen](github_resources/custom_climb_main_menu.png)

 To open the *Custom Climb Menu* click on the icon with the brown staircase.
 This will open the modifier select screen.